 Virtual Desktop Infrastructure

-Information Technology Services (ITS) offers Virtual Desktop Infrastructure (VDI) clients and virtual machines.
+Information Technology (Information Technology) offers Virtual Desktop Infrastructure (VDI) clients and virtual machines.
 VDI provides consistent, centrally-managed Windows computers which run on efficient, high-density server clusters rather than locally-configured hardware.
 VDI’s primary benefit is that desktops can be configured, managed, and updated en masse rather than individually.

 Who can use the service?